Digital Civics projects exploring technologies and mental health were showcased at a student-led mental health conference in Newcastle.

 The fourth annual Mind the Gap Conference was organised by Nataly Birbeck, a Digital Civics doctoral researcher and included workshops, panel discussions and live music performances.
 There were also stalls showcasing local organisations working in the area of mental health, such as charities, meditation providers, and LaunchSpot.

 The conference offered an opportunity to discuss and explore many different aspects of mental health.
 LaunchSpot’s opening competition, Create4Dementia, invites the public to submit ideas for technology they believe could help people living with a diagnosis of dementia.
 These ideas, having been collaboratively refined by the community, have now been judged by experts in technology and dementia and three ideas have been shortlisted for development.
 Small businesses and individual developers can now bid for a work contract worth £20,000 to make the winning idea a reality.
+The boca addiction center helps one detoxify and start afresh from the addiction issues.

 People attending the conference were interested to find out more about the ideas and the collaborative design process.
 Future competitions using the LaunchSpot platform could focus on other mental health issues such as self-harm and eating disorders.